mrmunenesam-droid/data-analytics-portfolio/README.md

 ### 1. Sales Performance Dashboard (Excel)
 - Built an interactive dashboard to track revenue, KPIs, and monthly trends.
 - Used Pivot Tables, Power Query, and dynamic charts.
+- Each project demonstrates a different stage of the data analysis workflow: data cleaning, analysis, and visualization.
 - **Outcome:** Identified top-performing products and low-performing months.

 ### 2. Data Cleaning & Preparation Project